Christian by default?

 Is Disney evil??

 A friend of mine emailed me today regarding being worried that her brother in law has gone over the deep end with religion.
 This is interesting, since this friend is a fairly new convert to Christianity herself.
 Yet, even she see’s there’s something not right here… She said that she came back from a visit with her family for the holidays.
 And, that her brother in law is becoming more and more religious.
-She said she couldn’t help to think about all the stories I had told her about growing up with my mom.
+She said she couldn’t help to think about all the stories I had told her Read the rest of this entry »

 To cry… or NOT to cry…